Skip to main content

 Both landlords and tenants share responsibilities to maintain a safe and functional living environment.

-• Maintenance Standards (83.51): Landlords must ensure the rental property meets local health and safety codes.
+Maintenance Standards (83.51): Landlords must ensure the rental property meets local health and safety codes.
 Tenants must keep the property clean and avoid damage beyond normal wear and tear.
 Tenants also have a responsibility to promptly report any issues that could affect property condition or tenant safety.
+Tenants can file a complaint with code-enforcement should landlord not address issues promptly.

-• Privacy and Entry Rights (83.53): Landlords are required to provide at least 12-hour notice before entering a tenant’s unit, unless it’s an emergency or they receive tenant consent.
+Privacy and Entry Rights (83.53): Landlords must give at least 12 hours’ notice before entering a tenant’s unit.
+Unless it’s an emergency or they receive tenant consent.
 Tenants can refuse entry if they feel that the landlord is violating privacy rights without a valid reason.

 Tenant rights and landlord responsibilities visual